florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREImmediately after clicking on of the imageviews, a user will be sent at a map, telling their locationand some other markers (with diﬀerent color) representing the locations of the repairmans of thatcategory with the operation area including the users location where the search comes from.
+Immediately after clicking on of the imageviews, a user will be sent at a map, telling their locationand some other markers (with diﬀerent color) representing the locations of the repairmans of thatcategory with the operation area including the users location where the search comes from.
 Notethat, if the repairman is not online, meaning, logged in the app, there won’t be a marker tellingtheir location, even if they are able to handle a service.

 Those markers are clickable, so after clicking on them, the repairman proﬁle would open.Figure 8: The map view